swiss-seismological-service/scrtdd/doc/base/intro.rst

 Introduction
 ============

-rtDD has two mode of operations: :ref:`multi-event <multi-event-label>` mode and :ref:`single-event <single-event-label>` mode.
-The Multi-Event mode can relocate catalogs of events using the double-difference method.
-That is not a real-time mode and it can be used to generate data for external processing, or to :ref:`periodically generate <continuous-label>` a catalog snapshot, which can become the reference catalog of the single event-mode, where the events are relocated one at a time as they happen in real-time.
-The Multi-Event mode includes an interesting option where the events are relocated considering both :ref:`their absolute and relative locations <inclusion-tt-residual-label>`.
+rtDD has two modes of operation: :ref:`multi-event <multi-event-label>` and :ref:`single-event <single-event-label>`.

+The **Multi-Event mode** relocates catalogs of events using the double-difference method.
+This is an offline mode that can be used to generate high-resolution catalogs for external analysis or to :ref:`periodically generate <continuous-label>` a catalog snapshot.
+Such snapshots serve as reference catalogs for the Single-Event mode.

+The **Single-Event mode** relocates events one by one as they occur in real-time, using a reference catalog.

-The methods developed in rtDD are based on the paper "Near-Real-Time Double-Difference Event Location Using Long-Term Seismic Archives, with Application to Northern California" by Felix Waldhauser and "A Double-Difference Earthquake Location Algorithm: Method and Application to the Northern Hayward Fault, California" by Waldhauser & Ellsworth.
+The methods in rtDD are based on these papers:

+* "Near-Real-Time Double-Difference Event Location Using Long-Term Seismic Archives, with Application to Northern California" by Felix Waldhauser
+* "A Double-Difference Earthquake Location Algorithm: Method and Application to the Northern Hayward Fault, California" by Waldhauser & Ellsworth

+The original methodology from the papers has been extended to allow event relocation considering both :ref:`their absolute and relative locations <inclusion-tt-residual-label>`.

-rtDD also supports NonLinLoc by Anthony Lomax grid file format alongside the travel time formats natively supported by SeisComP (LOCSAT and libtau).
-See :ref:`ttt-label`.
+For travel time calculations, rtDD supports the NonLinLoc grid file format (by Anthony Lomax) in addition to the native SeisComP travel time formats (e.g., LOCSAT and libtau).
+NLL grids are available as a general SeisComP Travel Time plugin for use by any module.
+See :ref:`ttt-label` for more details.

-The double-difference equation system solver uses LSQR by Chris Paige, Michael Saunders and LSMR by David Fong, Michael Saunders algorithms.
+The double-difference equation system is solved using the LSQR (by Chris Paige and Michael Saunders) and LSMR (by David Fong and Michael Saunders) algorithms.